chetnashah/webconcepts/UnixTools/sed.md

 ## How to execute silently?
 `-n` option disables automatic printing, the `p` command is used instead to print suppress automatic printing of pattern.
+Usually `-n` and `p` go together if you want to do selective printing without filtering/substition commands.
 ```sh
 -n
 --quiet